je-santos/MPLBM-UT/README.rst

 Running a simulation
 ################################################################################

-Rewfer to the unsteady state example for a complete workflow
+Please refer to the unsteady state example for a complete workflow

 A) Pre-processing (MATLAB):